-Cushing, Joshua, RRT Josh received a Bachelor of Arts degree in Music from Minnesota State University and an Associate of Applied Science in Respiratory Therapy from Concorde-Portland.
-He is a Registered Respiratory Therapist with over three years of experience as a respiratory therapist.
-Knerr, Jessica, RRT Jessica received an Associate of Applied Science degree in Respiratory Therapy from Concorde Career College and a Bachelor of Science in Healthcare Administration from Grand Canyon University.
-She is a Registered Respiratory Therapist with over seven years of experience in the field.
-Instructor Von Allmen, Dustin, RRT Dustin received an Associate of Applied Science in Respiratory Therapy from Concorde Career College-Portland.
+Business Administration from University of Phoenix, and a Bachelor of Arts in Arts Human Services from Hawaii Pacific University.
+She is a Registered Respiratory Therapist, licensed in Washington, Oregon and Hawaii with over 20 years of experience as a Respiratory Therapist.
+Von Allmen, Dustin, RRT Dustin received an Associate of Applied Science in Respiratory Therapy from Concorde Career College-Portland.
 He is a Registered Respiratory Therapist (RRT) with over four years of experience as a respiratory therapist.
-Instructor
+Director of Clinical Education